Ch. 02

 "She said maybe in June.
 After the doctors."

 June.
 It was always June, or September, or after something.
-Gianni had said the same thing for years in the other direction — I'll come back to Buenos Aires, after this project, after this thing at work that I can't explain because you wouldn't understand and I'm not sure I do either.
+Gianni had said the same thing for years in the other direction: I'll come back to Buenos Aires, after this project, after this thing at work that I can't explain because you wouldn't understand and I'm not sure I do either.
 He used to fly every month.
-Then every two months.
-Then his back went, and then his blood pressure, and then the flights became phone calls, and the phone calls became shorter, and now he was seventy-six in an apartment in Città Studi stirring soup while his wife took care of her sister on the other side of the Atlantic.
+His back went.
+His blood pressure.
+The flights became phone calls.
+He was seventy-six now, in an apartment in Città Studi stirring soup while his wife took care of her sister on the other side of the Atlantic.

 They ate at the small table by the kitchen window.
 The conversation was the conversation: his back, the weather, a neighbor's dog that barked at five in the morning, the price of bread.
 Gianni talked about these things with commitment, with opinions.

 Lucia ate and listened.
 She looked at the FIAT photo on the wall.
 She thought about asking him.
 About the plant, about what FIAT knew, about New Year's Eve 1999 and why he'd stood on the balcony in Buenos Aires watching the fireworks over the Río de la Plata with tears running down his face while everyone else celebrated.
 She'd been twenty-one.
 She remembered the tears but not the conversation, because there hadn't been one.
-He'd wiped his face, come back inside, said "happy new year" in a voice that wasn't happy, and never mentioned it again.
+He'd wiped his face, come back inside, said "happy new year," and never mentioned it again.

 She wasn't going to ask.
 Not tonight.
 But the lamps were still bothering her, and she needed to say something that wasn't about the weather or the dog.